PaoloBerta/paoloberta.github.io/_teachings/introduction-to-machine-learning.md

 layout: course
 title: Statistical evaluation of healthcare systems
 description: The objective of the course concerns the description of health systems models and statistical evaluation in this field, with particular reference to the Italian case.
-instructor: Prof. Example
+instructor: Prof. Paolo Berta
-year: 2023
+year: 2026
-term: Fall
+term: Spring
-location: Main Campus, Room 301
+location: Bulding U6 and U7
-time: Tuesdays and Thursdays, 10:00-11:30 AM
+time: see University website
 course_id: intro-machine-learning

 ---